tansart/taquet.js/README.md

 ####Commands
 There are two ways to register commands:

-1. Specifying the commands when extending BaseView.
+1. Specifying the commands when extending the View.
-2. Passing the commands via the contstructor.
+2. Passing the commands when instantiating the View.

 ```js
 var CustomView = Backbone.View.extend({